 the affidavits on which the matter will be argued have already been filed and are before Court and no further affidavits are necessary or permitted’.

-[13] As I have indicated earlier in this judgement the Prosecutor General opposes the ‘anticipation application’ and has instituted an application under Rule 61 to have the application to anticipate the hearing declared an irregular proceeding.
-The Prosecutor General is resisting the anticipation application on the strength of the arguments that;
+[13] As I have indicated earlier in this judgment, the Prosecutor-General opposes the ‘anticipation application’ and has instituted an application under rule 61 to have the application to anticipate the hearing declared an irregular proceeding.
+The Prosecutor-General is resisting the anticipation application on the strength of the arguments that:

-a preservation of property order is not an ex parte order of the kind contemplated in Rule 72 of this Court’s rules and thus the procedural right contemplated in Rule 72(7) to anticipate the return day does not find application in a s 51 POCA application;
+a preservation of property order is not an ex parte order of the kind contemplated in rule 72 of this court’s rules and thus the procedural right contemplated in rule 72(7) to anticipate the return day does not find application in a s 51 POCA application;

 only a court order accompanied by a return date (rule nisi) can be anticipated, and that no return date was issued when the order of 03 May 2018 was made;

-Rule 72(7) of this Court’s rules does not find application where a party has actively taken part in the second stage of the forfeiture proceedings;
+Rule 72(7) of this court’s rules does not find application where a party has actively taken part in the second stage of the forfeiture proceedings;

 The notice to anticipate was not accompanied with an application in terms of s 58 of the Act.